saiyedduri97/GreyScale_Image_Processor/README.md

 # GreyScale_Image_Processor

 ## Description:
-Hello, Welcome to simple greyscale Image processer.
+Welcome to simple greyscale Image processer.
 Using this image processer, you can simply apply fully blur(or/and))sharpened blur(or/and)find edges to your greyscaled image using MATLAB.

 ## Steps to Set up the Code:
 - The "GreyScale_Image_Processor" folder has six files of which